Shreerekha/RepData_PeerAssessment1/PA1_template.md

 There are 2304 missing values in the data set.

-The missing values are imputed with the mean value for that 5 minute interval across all days.
+The strategy adopted for imputing the missing values, is to use the mean value for that 5 minute interval across all days.
-The Average steps computed for the previous question can be used for this purpose.A new dataset is created with the imputed values.
+The Average steps of each interval computed for the previous question can be used for this purpose.A new dataset is created with the imputed values.

 ```r